-According to the EAEU regulations, products defined as "high phytosanitary risk" in the List of products under phytosanitary control require a phytosanitary certificate.
+According to the EAEU regulations, products defined as "high phytosanitary risk" in the list of products under phytosanitary control require a phytosanitary certificate.

-In late 2016, the EAEU adopted three key documents, Unified EAEU List of Quarantine Pests, Unified EAEU Phytosanitary Requirements, and Unified Rules and Norms to Ensure Plant Quarantine on the EAEU Territory, finally introducing unified phytosanitary requirements for all Member States as of July
+In late 2016, the EAEU adopted three key documents, Unified EAEU List of Quarantine Pests, Unified EAEU Phytosanitary Requirements, and Unified Rules and Norms to Ensure Plant Quarantine on the

-1, 2017.
+EAEU Territory, finally introducing unified phytosanitary requirements for all Member States as of July 1, 2017.
 For details please see GAIN reports RS1721 WTO Notifications on the EAEU Common List of Pests, RS1722 WTO Notifications on EAEU Phytosanitary Requirements, and RS1723 WTO Notification on EAEU Common Phytosanitary Rules.

-In particular, the Unified EAEU List of Quarantine Pests, containing 182 quarantine objects (pests), replaced the national lists of quarantine objects (pests) of the individual EAEU member states, including that of Russia, as of July 1, 2017.
-However, on July 21, 2017, Rosselkhoznadzor released a notification that the EAEU List of Quarantine Pests does not contain 57 pests that are of quarantine concern specifically for the territory of the Russian Federation, and that Rosselkhoznadzor considers it necessary to add controls for these quarantine pests.
-This Rosselkhoznadzor requirement came to force on July 24, 2017; since that date, all regulated products that are imported to or moved in the territory of the Russian Federation are checked and controlled on the presence of quarantine pests that are in the Unified EAEU List of Quarantine Pests, plus 57 quarantine pests from the list added by Rosselkhoznadzor "as a temporary measure".
+Initially, the Unified EAEU List of Quarantine Pests replaced the national lists of quarantine objects (pests) of the individual EAEU member states, including that of Russia, as of July 1, 2017.
+However, on July 21, 2017, Rosselkhoznadzor released a notification that the EAEU List of Quarantine Pests does not contain 57 pests that are of quarantine concern specifically for the Russian Federation, and that Rosselkhoznadzor requirement came to force on July 24, 2017; since that date, all regulated products that are imported to or transit the territory of the Russian Federation are checked and controlled for the presence of quarantine pests that are in the Unified EAEU List of Quarantine Pests plus the 57 quarantine pests from the list added by Rosselkhoznadzor and later notified to the WTO "as a temporary measure".
 For details please see GAIN report RS1744 VPSS Adds to its List of Quarantine Pests for Russia.